JohnVanOrange/FrontEnd/_posts/2013-12-14-internationalization-i18n-in-php-using-gettext.md

 John VanOrange doesn't currently have a large international audience, but at the same time, there has slowly been an increase in traffic from non-English speaking users.
 Since the site is primarily based on images, the language probably isn't a huge factor on the usability.
 However, I'm sure people would prefer to use an interface in their native language.
 So I started on a project to add the ability to display the interface in multiple languages.
 It's not as difficult as you may think, but it does require a number of pieces to make it work.

-For some background, here is the currently running setup that John VanOrange is running:
+For some background, here is the current setup that John VanOrange is running:

 * Apache 2.2
 * PHP 5.4